-And it turns out that many of the common ways kids gather information don’t lend themselves to long-term learning.
-That there are more effective ways to make sure your child isn’t just learning for an exam, but learning for the sake of it.
+And it turns out that many of the common ways they gather information don’t lend themselves to long-term learning.
+That there are more effective ways to make sure your child isn’t learning just to ace an exam or please adults, but learning for the sake of it.

 How to make learning stick

-If you want real techniques to help your child get ahead and remember information for the long run, try these strategies:
+If you want real techniques to help your child get ahead and remember information in the long run, try these strategies:

 1. Ask questions about a book you just read

-Reading with your child (and encouraging him to do so on his own) has so many benefits.
+Reading with your child (and encouraging her to do so on her own) has so many benefits.
 But if you want to take it up a notch, finish a reading session with a question about the book.

-Asking questions about the book forces your child to recall what she just read.
-She has to remember facts or form her own theories.
-You can ask for information found in the book (“Who made Brian feel better?”) or even her own theories (“What could Madison have done better so Brian wouldn’t feel left out?”).
+Asking questions about the book encourages her to recall what she just read, remember facts, or form her own theories.
+Ask for information found in the book (“Who made Brian feel better?”).
+Have her develop her own theories (“What could Madison have done better so Brian wouldn’t feel left out?”).

-- First, I first show him the list of words, not only to make sure he can read them, but so he can review how they’re spelled.
+- Review: Show her the list of words, not only to make sure she can read them, but so she can review how they’re spelled.

-3. Give a problem without showing your child how to do it first
+3. Give your child problem without showing her how to do it

-Sometimes we have the wrong goal in mind.
-We think kids should always have the right answers every time, or that mistakes or difficult problems should be avoided.
+Sometimes, we think kids should always have the right answers every time, or that mistakes or difficult problems should be avoided.

-Instead, the authors found that kids remember more information even if they get the wrong answers at first.
-Turns out struggle and having to try forces kids to remember the correct information once they get it.
+Instead, the authors of Make It Stick found that kids remember more information if they get the wrong answers at first.
+It turns out, stumbling and making mistakes encourage them to remember the correct information once they get it:

 “Even strategies that are highly likely to result in errors, like asking someone to try to solve a problem before being shown how to do it, produce stronger learning and retention of the correct information than more passive learning strategies, provided there is corrective feedback.
 Moreover, people who are taught that learning is a struggle that often involves making errors will go on to exhibit a greater propensity to tackle tough challenges and will tend to see mistakes not as failures but as lessons and turning points along the path to mastery.”

-Not only do mistakes show us how to do things correctly, they also help us remember the information once we learn it.
+Not only do mistakes show him how to do things correctly, they also help him remember the information once he learns it.

 4. Vary the problems

-My twins are learning how to read and write in preschool.
-So at home, I’ll write a word which they then read and write as well.
+My twins were learning how to read and write in preschool.
+So, at home, I’d write a word which they’d then read and write as well.

-At first, it might make sense to write “bat, cat, fat, rat” to hone in on reading and writing these words.
-But the technique that will actually help them remember what they learned is to mix things up.
+At first, it made sense to write “bat, cat, fat, rat” to hone in on reading and writing these words.
+But the technique that actually helped them remember what they learned was to mix things up.

-It’s easy to remember patterns, but we’ll likely forget them quickly in the long run.
-But if we give ourselves a variety of different problems, then we’re more likely to remember.
+It’s easy to remember patterns, but your child will likely forget them quickly in the long run.
+But if you give her a variety of different problems, then she’s more likely to remember.
 The authors call this “desirable difficulties.”
-It’s challenges like these that will help kids truly learn and understand.
+It’s challenges like these that will help her truly learn and understand.

-So now when I write these words with my kids, I don’t use the same patterns.
-Instead, I might write “bat, cup, six, pen.”
-This pushes them not to get too comfortable with using the same patterns.
-Instead, they need to be alert and recall different parts of their memory to answer correctly.
+So, when I practiced these words with my twins, I didn’t use the same patterns.
+Instead, I’d write “bat, cup, six, pen.”
+This pushed them not to get too comfortable with using the same patterns.
+Instead, they needed to be alert and recall different parts of their memory to answer correctly.